Cherry Shaker Side Table with Drawer

 Overview

 Take your woodworking to the next level.
-Over three focused weeks, you’ll build a traditional Shaker side table with a dovetail drawer in Cherry.
+On this course you’ll build a traditional Shaker side table with a dovetail drawer in Cherry.
 You’ll use hand tools and traditional furniture-making techniques.
 Designed for makers with prior experience – ideally those who have completed our Beginners course or Dovetail Box Making – this course deepens your skills and leads to a refined, functional piece of fine furniture.

 3 Weeks: Monday–Friday, 9:00–17:00